COVID: How India is vaccinating isolated tribes in insurgency-hit areas | DW | 04.11.2021

 "In this way, it gives the youngsters a chance to contribute to the village and help improve their condition, and it is helping.
 Volunteers explain COVID-appropriate behavior to the community and are also involved in the vaccination process," said a health official in Bastar district.

 Another initiative called "Bapi" (grandmother), not linked to COVID directly, is a joint project by the district administration and UNICEF.
-It is aimed at decreasing the rate of malnourishment and raising awareness among the rural women about health and child care.
+It's aimed at decreasing the rate of malnutrition and raising awareness among rural women about health and child care.

 But the initiative is now also helping deal with COVID.